 Not only are these testing facilities affordable, they are eco-friendly, and can be set down just about anywhere – from hospital parking lots to stadium parking lots.
 They offer a sustainable alternative to standard construction methods, requiring a much smaller footprint at a fraction of the price and can be put together in no time.
 They’re delivered directly to the site and are assembled according to the testing site’s specific needs.
 One can be up and running essentially in a day or two.

 The need for walk-up or drive-thru testing centers as we continue to navigate through the pandemic will be on the rise.
 Many will be used as both testing sites and vaccine delivery sites by qualified healthcare personnel.

-If you need to rent or buy a container to be used as a walk-up testing site, contact usfor a free price quote at 985-261-2186.
+If you need to buy a container to be used as a walk-up testing site, contact us for a free price quote.